Positive-Future/positive-future.github.io/content/en/pages/contest.md

 intro: This theme invites us to rethink our lifestyles and urban spaces.
 What would the sustainable and livable city of tomorrow look like?
 What links to territories and rural spaces?
 Participants will be asked to propose a background for their story articulating a credible and original vision of cities in 2100.
+See our tips to create your narrative.
 award: Prizes will be awarded to the best fictional works in each of the four categories.
   A grand prize of 10,000 euros will be awarded to the best proposal accross all categories.
 criterions: